 winter in albanian alps

 Valbona Valley in the Albanian Alps, early November.
-In a week, all the leaves will fall, and by the end of November, snow will fall.
-From that point on, it’s inaccessible until spring.
+In a week, all the leaves will fall, and by late November, snow will block access until spring.

 Albania in Winter: Ski Resorts